Suggestion: Watch the 20 minutes video tutorial before reading this article

-Relying on the apparel manufacturer when it comes to selecting fabrics and other materials is very time consuming, especially given that fabrics have to be felt.
+Relying on the apparel manufacturer when it comes to selecting fabrics and other materials is very time-consuming.

 In other words, it can be hard to communicate fabric quality requirements to a supplier, and it can take weeks or even months of emailing back and forth to get the correct fabric samples.

 A better option, if you have specific fabric requirements, is to identify a fabric supplier and order samples directly from them.
 The fabrics supplier will then ship the materials to the apparel manufacturer in time for production.